Our Services

 Supporting Asylum Seekers in Devon Hotels

-This service is offered specifically to refugee families who have been relocated to Devon under government resettlement schemes, either as a result of the war in Syria or following events in Afghanistan in August 2021.
-Our resettlement coordinator, Souad, provides tailored packages of welcome and integration support, helping families settle into their new homes and familiarising them with their local area (shops, schools, bus routes etc.).
-Souad also offers assistance with a range of topics, including registering with doctors, dentists and education services, making benefit applications, understanding tenancy agreements, paying bills and navigating day-to-day life in the UK, supporting the families as they integrate into their new communities.
+Our resettlement coordinator, Souad and her volunteers, closely assisted by partners in the local community, provide tailored welcome and integration support, helping families settle into their new homes and become familiar with their local neighbourhood.
+Souad also assists families with registering with doctors, dentists and education services, making benefit applications, understanding tenancy agreements, how to pay bills and generally navigating day-to-day life in the UK, thereby supporting families as they integrate into their new communities.

 Immigration Advice Clinic

 This service is only available to refugees and asylum seekers living in Devon.
-Unfortunately it is not available for EU nationals or their family.
+Unfortunately it is not available for EU nationals or their families.

 Opening Hours: Please e-mail info@refugeesupportdevon.org.uk or call our office on 01392 682185 to make an initial enquiry.